In legalization-speak, 2016 will always be remembered as the year cannabis broke wide open.

 Subjective Aggression During Alcohol and Cannabis Intoxication Before and After Aggression Exposure, published in Psychopharmacology

-As The Washington Post
+As The Washington Post reported:

 What about a link between marijuana use and aggression?
 Most pot smokers will tell you that marijuana helps them relax.
 The popular stereotype of a heavy marijuana user is the guy stoned out of his mind on the couch, eating Funyuns and watching cartoons.